diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/abinit.md

 ## Quickstart

-For impatient folks, here is how to launch a parallel Abinit computation on `N` cores using the container image in the case where the current directory contains the `abinit.sif` container image and all necessary Abinit input files :
+For impatient folks, here is how to launch a parallel Abinit computation on `N` cores using the container image in the case where the current directory contains the `abinit.sif` container image and all necessary Abinit input files:

 ```bash
 apptainer exec abinit.sif mpirun -np <N> abinit input.abi